ichabod801/dm/CAMPAIGN_FILES.md

 #### Static Cycles

-Statics cycles don't change.
+Static cycles don't change.
 Each period has a set number of days and that never changes.
 This is for things like weeks, where each weekday is a period, with a length of one day.

 To specify a static cycle, just give a pipe table where the first column is the name of the period, and the second column is the number of days in the period.
 For example: